What is TMTB?

 Nickeck is a primordial force.
 He is benevolent.
 He is stern.
 He is a mumbler.

-Thou shall not engage in idolitry related to individuals or brands
+Thou shall not engage in idolatry related to individuals or brands

 Don't act like a roadie.
 Be polite and courteous to other riders.
 Share beer when possible.

-Thou shall observe hunting season and not get shot
+Thou shall observe the Sabbath during hunting season and not get shot

 Thou shall not covet thy neighbor's bike